pohjoiseen/AoC2024/README.md

 doing a binary search for the result, which is what I did.

 **Execution time**: a few milliseconds.

+## Day 19 "Linen Layout"

+_Medium._

+**Problem 1**: the input is a list of words ("towel stripe patterns", which may consist only of five different letters, "tower colors"), in a line separated with `, `; then an empty line and a list of much longer words/sequences ("towel designs").
+The goal is to output the number of sequences from the list that can be concatenated from the given words.
+Words can be used multiple times and in any order.

+**Solution 1**: I don't know if there's any better algorithm but a recursive bruteforcey solution works fine.
+We pre-sort the word list, remember maximum possible word length, and for each iteration of the algorithm get sequence's prefixes of length from 1 to maximum possible word length, and do a binary search on word list to determine if that prefix is a valid word.
+If yes, remove that prefix and recurse; if sequence reached zero length, then a solution was found, pass that result up the stack.
+We keep a vector of used words but just for commented-out visualization, since words can be reused.

+**Problem 2**: instead of just determining if a solution is possible, add up the numbers of all possible solutions for every given sequence.

+**Solution 2**: did not require much change; just keep a number of times the sequence reached zero length when recursing, instead of exiting when the first solution was found.
+This by itself would lead to hugely unreasonable running times (the correct answer for the provided input here is in hundreds of trillions, and preventively change to long longs was again a wise choice), but can be very easily remedied by just keeping a cache (unordered map of subsequence -> answer for it).
+Since subsequences are rather repetitive, most words short, and every subsequence will always give the same result, this works just fine (if for example each word could only ever be used once, that would have complicated things greatly).
+A bit of further optimization is possible by using `std::string_view` instead of copying strings.
+Memory usage is not unreasonable either, seems to be about 4 MB according to `/usr/bin/time -v`.

+**Execution time**: 7-11 ms.

 ## To be continued